jhonmaycon94/photo-organizer/README.md

 **For Windows in Context Menu:**

-1. To generate *photo-organizer.exe* file to run on Windows.
+1. To generate *receipt_organizer.exe* file to run on Windows.

 ```
 pyinstaller -w -F receipt_organizer.py
 ```

-2. Add the keys on Registry or run *receipt_organizer.reg*.
+2. Add the keys on Registry or run *receipt_organizer.reg*
-3. Copy .exe file on *C:\Program Files\Receipt Organizer*
+3. Copy .exe file on *C:\Program Files\receipt organizer*
-4. Add *C:\Program Files\Receipt Organizer\dist\* in the *Path* on Windows Environment Variable.
+4. Add *C:\Program Files\receipt organizer\dist\* in the *Path* on Windows Environment Variable.

 ## Contributing

-my contribution
+This is my contribution to the original project

 ## Authors